openafsfoundation/openafsfoundation.org/index.md

     <h4>What is OpenAFS?</h4>
     <p>OpenAFS is an open source software project implementing the AFS
-    protocol, which is used for accessing files over a network as if they were on local disk.
+    protocol, which is used for accessing files over a network as if they were on a local disk.
 Information about the OpenAFS software itself can be found on <a href="http://www.openafs.org/">openafs.org</a>.</p>

     <h4>How can I help?</h4>